 Chandeliers are a statement of style, sophistication, and grace.
 Bringing out the best in well-decorated rooms, these hanging masterpieces can help to take your home to the next level of decadence.

-If you’re not sure what style of chandelier you want yet, take a look at our collections for inspiration.
+If you’re not sure what style of chandelier you want yet, take a look at our lighting collections for inspiration.

-We’ve put together this blog to help you choose the right size of chandelier to add ambience and style to your home.
+We’ve put together this blog to help you choose the right size of designer chandelier to add ambience and style to your home.

 Small chandeliers can get lost in large rooms, while large chandeliers can overwhelm small spaces.
 The right chandelier is proportional to the height and width of the room as well as the furniture.

 Choosing the diameter size of a chandelier

 To get the ideal diameter of your chandelier for the chosen room, measure the length and the width of the room in feet.
 Add those numbers for your optimum size in inches.

 Example: 15 feet (room length) + 7 feet (room width) = 22 inches